plfa/plfa.github.io/src/plfa/part2/Substitution.lagda.md

 `rename`, `exts`, and `subst-zero`.
 These congruence rules help with the equational reasoning in the later sections of this chapter.

-[JGS: I would have liked to prove all of these via cong and cong₂, but I have not yet found a way to make that work.
-It seems that various implicit parameters get in the way.]

 ```agda
 cong-ext : ∀{Γ Δ}{ρ ρ′ : Rename Γ Δ}{B}
    → (∀{A} → ρ ≡ ρ′ {A})